 To prepare your ingredients:

-Pop your vermicelli noodles into a large bowl and 'cook' them according to packet instructions.
-(Usually that means soaking in water for 5-10 minutes).
+Pop your vermicelli noodles into a large bowl and soak them in boiling water for 5 minutes.

-Pour some warm water in another big bowl - make sure it's deep enough for softening your rice paper.
+Pour some lukewarm water in a large, deep bowl - make sure it's deep enough for softening your rice paper.